HugoGresse/Ical2Api/README.md

 #### TODO List:

--   [ ] reformat the api to include organization
 -   [ ] Front end to manage the ical list and organization
 -   [ ] User management
 -   [ ] Translation for reminders